fastapi/fastapi/docs/en/docs/advanced/generate-clients.md

 ## Benefits

-When using the automatically generated clients you would **autocompletion** for:
+When using the automatically generated clients you would get **autocompletion** for:

 * Methods.
 * Request payloads in the body, query parameters, etc.